tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 ## Conclusion

-While using Terraform to create a Development environment involves practices one would not want to use for production, it provides a repeatable and modular approach that can be more easily reasoned over.
-In many ways the Terraform was quicker to write and get working than the bash scripts - much easier to troubleshoot.
+While using Terraform to create a Development environment involves practices one would not want to use for production, it provides a repeatable and modular approach that can be easily reasoned over.
+In many ways the Terraform was quicker to write and get working than the bash scripts - and much easier to troubleshoot.

 On the other hand, the scripts are a lot faster to run :)